Designed by Burn and distributed in Kenya., Jikokoa is a Rocket type cookstove for burning charcoal.

 The Jikokoa reduces fuel consumption by 55%, emissions by 64%, and fuel costs by 150USD – 250USD per year.
-It pays for itself in 3 to 4 months and has the potential to save 5.5 billion USD per year for all Africans.
+The manufacturers claim that the fuel savings will pay for the cost of the stove after 3-4 months of use.

 Testing results for the stove are summarized and can be downloaded from the Clean Cooking Catalog.